Class RedisConnection

 • lindex

-public String lindex(String key,
+public String lindex(String key, long index)

 Description copied from interface: RedisConnectionCommands